How To Stop Blossom End Rot

 If the issue is erratic moisture, here are some tips:

-1. Make sure your soil isn’t allowed to dry out.
+1. Make sure your soil isn’t allowed to completely dry out.
 The best defense against blossom end rot is a nice, consistent soil moisture level.
+A soil moisture meter can help with this.

 2. As the summer rolls on, it is easy to forget to water the garden regularly.
 If it is hard for you to be consistent, or if you plan to take a vacation, consider installing a drip irrigation system and a timer.
 Drip irrigation is a major time-saver, affordable, water-wise and an outstanding disease prevention method because it both keeps soil moisture regular and keeps water (and therefore fungus spores) from getting onto the leaves of your crops.